Evaluating Non-Analytic Functions of Matrices: Numerical examples

-We demonstrate the possibility of using matrix Chebyshev expansions for estimating the eigenspace which corresponds to a given eigenvalue of a matrix.
-This problem is usually addressed by the inverse power method \cite[Chapter 8]{golub2012matrix}, where one uses the power method on $(A-\lambda I)^{-1}$.
-This requires to solve at each iteration a system of linear equations of the order of the matrix.
-Thus, for huge matrices the conventional inverse power method might be too computationally expensive.
+We demonstrate the application of matrix Chebyshev expansions for estimating an eigenspace which corresponds to a given eigenvalue $\lambda$ of a matrix.
+We omit the classical case of the largest magnitude eigenvalue and consider the problem called the 'interior' eigenvalue problem.
+The standard solution for this problem is by the inverse power method, see \cite[Chapter 8]{golub2012matrix}, which applies the power method on $(A-\lambda I)^{-1}$.
+Applying the inverse power method requires solving at each iteration a system of linear equations of the same size as the matrix $A$.
+Thus, for large matrices, the conventional inverse power method might be computationally too expensive.
+Our demonstration here is a variant of a different approach, also known as Chebyshev acceleration \cite{saad1984chebyshev}.
+In this approach, instead of applying the power method (or one of its extension like the Lanczos algorithm) directly to $(A-\lambda I)^{-1}$, we apply it on a polynomial approximation of the inverse function.
+Nevertheless, the use of the inverse function $(x-\lambda)^{-1}$ is merely one example of a broader concept of filtering functions that increase the magnitude of a specific part of the spectrum while suppressing the rest.

-Recall that since matrix functions preserve similarity, the operation $f(A)$ can be interpreted as filtering the spectrum of $A$.
-Thus, we propose to use a filter function, which is designed in advance to retain eigenspaces that correspond to eigenvalues in a specific segment $I \subset \rho(A)$.
-The ideal filter for this task is the characteristic function of $I$, defined as one on $I$ and zero otherwise.
-Applying such a function on $A$ results in a lower rank matrix $\widetilde{A}$ that has, outside its kernel, only the eigenspaces of $A$ that correspond to eigenvalues in $I$.
-Specifically, the spectrum of $\widetilde{A}$ will include only ones, for the eigenvalues in $I$, and zeros otherwise.
-Note that in order to reveal the eigenvalues themselves, we can either use as a filter the characteristic function multiplied by the identity function, or in the case of one eigenvalue, evaluate it by computing the product of any eigenvector from the recovered eigenspace with the matrix.

-The main problem with evaluating the ideal filter is its poor smoothness, as it is not even continuous.
-Therefore, we use an alternative continuous approximation defined by
+The different variants of the above Chebyshev acceleration approach usually differ in the filter function they use.
+In \cite{fang2012filtered}, splines are used to form a filter function, and its polynomial approximation is applied to the matrix.
+A later approach \cite{li2016thick} directly uses a polynomial approximation to the Dirac function, based on least squares combined with a damping factor.
+This technique is derived from the Jackson kernel to avoid wigglings of the approximant.
+These variants aim to recover the eigenspaces associated with particular eigenvalues inside a segment (also termed 'spectrum slicing').
+The ideal filter for such a task is the characteristic function over the required slice, but polynomial approximation of this ideal-filter is problematic due to its poor smoothness, as it is not even continuous.